Executive Director Credential Course- Texas

-2. Step Two- We will send you a welcome letter and access to our private Facebook group.
+2. Step Two- We will send you a welcome email and access to our private Facebook group.
+The welcome email will also include a link to a brief video tutorial on what to expect and how to navigate this online course.

-3. Step Three- Keep an eye on your inbox, we will send you a brief video tutorial on how to find what you need for this course on the teachable.com site and what a typical day attending online classes with us looks like.
-We will send you reminders before the class starts.
-To take this class you will need access to the internet and you will also need to print or download a copy of the Texas Licensing Minimum Standards for Child Care Centers.
+3. Step Three- To take this class you will need access to the internet and you will also need to print or download a copy of the Texas Licensing Minimum Standards for Child Care Centers.
 You should also have a copy of your parent and staff handbook available if you are currently working at a center.

 4. Step Four- Complete the modules!
-Each day, during the 4 days this class runs, we will release a new set of recorded modules.
 You will be able to watch our videos, webinars, and recorded content, take notes, and playback anything you need to view again.
 Some lessons will also include articles you can read, and tools and resources you can use to not only help you with this class but that you can keep and use at your school.
 The end of each module will have an ACTION item, this will be a short activity, journal topic, or post test.
 To get credit for this class, you must complete each activity.
-For certain modules, we will ask that you discuss a certain topic, all discussions will take place in our Facebook Group.
-Participation is required and is part of your final grade.
-We will also have an optional LIVE Q&A call, where all participants have the opportunity to ask questions about the content from the day.
 While we recommend that you complete this course over the 4 day period, since it is online, you will be able to work at your own pace.
-If you need longer to complete the modules, no worries, you will still have access to all materials even after the 4 day course ends.
+If you need longer to complete the modules, no worries, you will still have access to all materials.

-6. Step Six- Upon completion of the test, you will receive a provisional certificate stating that you've earned 40 hours by taking this class.
-Once all of your work is graded (normally within 2-3 business days), we will email you and mail you a hard copy of your Executive Director Credential.
+6. Step Six- Once all of your work is graded (normally within 2-3 business days), we will email you a 40 hour training certificate as well as your Executive Director Credential.
+We will also mail you a hard copy of your Executive Director Credential.

 7. Step Seven- You will turn in this credential to the state of Texas when applying to become a Director.
 We are on the list of approved credential programs, you can visit the DFPS site to see Seeds Training Group on this list.

-8. Step 8- Annually you will renew your credential with us, more information about this process is in our handbook that you will print and review once you are enrolled in this course.
+8. Step 8- Every 2 years you will renew your credential with us, more information about this process is in our handbook that you will print and review once you are enrolled in this course.